mukundtheamateur/csv-converter/README.md

 7. finally : node index.js
 8. To get link : lt --port 3000 --subdomain yoursubdomain
 9. You can also create link using ngrok

+to use Mysql in command prompt : mysql -uroot -proot